Tuscany Travel Guide: Best Things to Do in Tuscany

 You may also want to explore: Highlights of the Amalfi Coast

-We stayed in the medieval hilltop town of Montepulciano which is the perfect base for visiting Val D’Orcia.
-But also the village itself is worth exploring because there are so many things to do in Montepulciano.
+We stayed in the medieval hilltop town of Montepulciano, which worked extremely well as a base for exploring Val d’Orcia.
+It’s close to many of the region’s highlights, and the town itself is absolutely worth your time, with beautiful streets, viewpoints, and excellent wine bars.
+There are so many things to do in Montepulciano.

 Where We Stayed: